 In the example below, the detail view of a transaction displays the warm start measurement in the right sidebar.

 While the SDKs differentiate between a cold and a warm start, they don't track hot starts or resumes.
+To get more insight into your cold and warm start metrics, you can use the App Starts feature.

 To track the responsiveness of the user interface, Sentry measures slow frames and frozen frames.
 Typically, a phone or tablet renders 60 frames per second (fps).
 At 60 fps, every frame has 16 or 16.67 ms to render.